thomasspitaler/craft-scripts/README.md

 Scripts for backing up and restoring the database and assets of Craft cms projects.
 There is also provided a script for setting the proper file system permissions.

-Currently only [Google Cloud Storage](https://cloud.google.com/storage) is supported for storing backups, but the scripts can easily be extended to use other storage types.
+Currently only the local file system and [Google Cloud Storage](https://cloud.google.com/storage) are supported for storing backups, but the scripts can easily be extended to use other storage types.

 These scripts are not concerned with authentication.
-It is assumed that the machines that these scripts are run on are already authenticated and authorized to access the cloud storage directory used to store backups.
+It is assumed that the machines that these scripts are run on are already authenticated and authorized to access the storage used to store backups.

 ## Installation